mattermost/mattermost-docker/README.md

 * `POSTGRES_PASSWORD`: database password
 * `POSTGRES_DB`: database name

+It is possible to use your own PostgreSQL database, or even use MySQL.
+But you will need to ensure that Application container can connect to the database (see [Application container](#application-container))

 #### AWS
 If deploying to AWS, you could also set following variables to enable [Wal-E](https://github.com/wal-e/wal-e) backup to S3 :
 * `AWS_ACCESS_KEY_ID`: AWS access key